cloudmesh/cloudmesh-pi-burn/README.md

     cms burn enable ssh [--mount=MOUNTPOINT]

-        this enables the ssh server once it is booted
+        Enables the ssh server once it is booted

     cms burn wifi --ssid=SSID [--passwd=PASSWD] [--country=COUNTRY]

-        this sets the wifi ssid and password after the card is created, copied, or the sdcard is used.
+        Sets the wifi ssid and password after the card is created, copied, or the sdcard is used.

         The option country option expects an ISO 3166-1